Syro-Malabar Eparchy of Chicago: Auxiliary Bishops

 The Auxiliary Bishop has the role of assisting the Bishop in leading the eparchy and representing him if needed.
-Mar Thoma Sleeha Cathedral Rector and Vicar General of the Diocese Joy Alappat was selected by Pope Francis as the first Auxiliary Bishop of the Diocese on July 24, 2022.
-The position became vacant when Alappat was appointed as Bishop of the Eparchy.
+Mar Thoma Sleeha Cathedral Rector and Vicar General of the Diocese Joy Alappatt was selected by Pope Francis as the first Auxiliary Bishop of the Diocese on July 24, 2022.
+The position became vacant when Alappatt was appointed as Bishop of the Eparchy.